DrBenjamin/HRStaffPortal/README.md

 Connect to your **MySQL Database** and create the *user* you configured in `secrets.toml`.
 Create a **Schema / Database** with the name `idcard`.

-To configure the database to work with the Prototype and run the following **SQL commands**:
+To configure the HR Staff Portal tables run the following **SQL commands**:

 ```
   CREATE TABLE `idcard`.`IMAGEBASE` (